-The Colgate Ethics Line provides a means for employees and external parties to ask questions and obtain guidance or report any suspected violations of the Code of Conduct.
+The Colgate EthicsLine provides a means for employees and external parties to ask questions obtain guidance or report any suspected violations of the Code of Conduct.
 We work to create a workplace free of inappropriate or unlawful behavior in which people are encouraged to share their concerns with the Company without fear of retaliation.
-Consequently, no adverse action will be taken against any employee, former employee, agent or third party for complaining about, reporting, participating in or assisting in the investigation of a suspected violation of the Company's Code of Conduct, Company policy or applicable law.
+Consequently, at Colgate, no adverse action will be taken against any employee, former employee, agent or third party for complaining about, reporting, participating in or assisting in the investigation of a suspected violation of the Company's Code of Conduct, Company policy or applicable law unless the allegation made or information provided is found to be intentionally false or was not brought forward in good faith.

 Colgate investigates all potential Code of Conduct violations and ensures that the appropriate actions are taken.
-In 2019, Ethics and Compliance received 422 contacts through a variety of channels including the Ethics Line, Ethics web tool and ethics@colpal.com, which covered a wide variety of reporting activities including 57 consultations.
-Allegations reported to Ethics and Compliance are grouped into the following categories: Accounting-related, Conflicts of Interest, Discrimination, Financial-related, Harassment, Regulatory and Legal, Retaliation, Work Environment, Other and non-E&C matters.
+In 2016, Ethics and Compliance received 374 contacts through a variety of channels including the Ethics Line, Ethics web tool and ethics@colpal.com, which covered a wide variety of reporting activities including 47 consultations.
+Allegations reported to Ethics and Compliance are grouped into the following categories: Accounting-related, Conflict of Interest, Discrimination, Financial-related, Harassment, Regulatory and Legal, Retaliation, Work Environment, Miscellaneous Issues and non-E&C matters.
 After a thorough investigation has been completed, if the allegations are substantiated, appropriate remedial action is taken.
-Additionally, through our risk assessment work with third party labor providers in Asia we have provided an email address, Responsible\Sourcing@colpal.com, for labor providers to respond to a recruitment and employment survey as well as to communicate any questions or raise any concerns.